-IB Math Studies S L IB511S (1st Year) IB512S (2nd Year)
+IB Mathematics: IB511S (1st Year) Application and Interpretation SL IB512S (2nd Year)

 Grade Levels: 11 and 12

 Course Length: 2 Years, 1 Period

 Credits: 1.00 per year

-1.125 Weighted grade

-Recommended: Successful completion of all C Ohio State Tests

-through the end of sophomore year

-Approximate Cost: \$122 for IB test (required)

-Location: Westerville South only
+Approximate Cost: \$122 for IB test (required) Location: Westerville South only

-IB Math Studies SL is a two-year course designed for students possessing the fundamental skills of geometry and algebra.
-This course requires students to integrate current knowledge of algebra and geometry to focus on Algebra II concepts during the first year and explore such topics as logic, trigonometry, finances, statistics, probability and an introduction to calculus in the second year.
+IB Mathematics: Applications and Interpretation SL is a two-year course designed for students possessing the fundamental skills of geometry and algebra.
 Many students scheduling this class will focus their future studies in humanities and nonmathematical-related fields.
-The purpose of IB Math Studies SL is for students to identify and study practical applications for mathematics they will encounter throughout their life experiences.
-During the second year, students will be asked to explore a topic of interest and develop a project applying their mathematical skills.
-In addition to the internal assessment, the external assessment is comprised of two examinations at the end of the second year.
+Course content includes numbers and algebra, functions, trigonometry, statistics and probability, mathematical modeling and an introduction to calculus.
+Assessments will include both internal and external assessments.
+The internal assessment is a mathematical exploration paper based upon a suitable math topic of the student's choice.
+The external assessment is comprised of two examinations at the end of the second year.
+The purpose of IB Mathematics: Applications and Interpretation SL is for students to identify and study practical applications for mathematics they will encounter throughout their life experiences.
+This course recognizes the increasing role that mathematics and technology play in a diverse range of fields in a data-rich world.
+As such, it emphasizes the meaning of mathematics in context by focusing on topics that are often used as applications or in mathematical modeling.
 This course counts as a STEM elective for students pursuing a STEM Honors diploma.

-IB Mathematics S L IB521S (1st Year)

-IB522S (2nd Year)
+IB Mathematics: IB521S (1st Year) Analysis and Approaches SL IB522S (2nd Year)

 Grade Levels: 11 and 12

 Course Length: 2 Years, 1 Period

-Credits: 1.00 per year
+Credits: 100 per year

-1.125 Weighted grade

-Recommended: Successful completion of all Ohio State Tests

-through the end of sophomore year

-Approximate cost: \$122 for IB test (required)

-Location: Westerville South only
+Approximate cost: \$122 for IB test (required) Location: Westerville South only

-IB Mathematics SL is designed for students who anticipate a need for sound mathematical background in preparing for future studies.
-This course serves as a rigorous foundation for mathematical concepts without the additional content included in the higher level mathematics course.
-Course content includes advanced algebra, functions and equations, circular functions and trigonometry, vectors, statistics and probability, and calculus topics, including differentiation and integration.
-Most of the concepts included in this course are essential to any further study of mathematics.
-Assessments will include teacher initiated, internal and external assessments.
-The internal assessment includes a mathematical exploration based upon a suitable math topic of the student's choice.
+IB Mathematics: Analysis and Approaches SL is designed for students who anticipate a need for sound mathematical background in preparing for future studies.
+This course serves as a rigorous foundation for mathematical concepts without the additional content included in the higher level analysis and approaches course.
+Course content includes advanced algebra, functions and equations, circular functions and trigonometry, statistics and probability, and calculus topics, including differentiation and integration.
+Assessments will include both internal and external assessments.
+The internal assessment is a mathematical exploration paper based upon a suitable math topic of the student's choice.
 The external assessment is comprised of two examinations at the end of the second year.
-Throughout the course instruction and assessment, there will be a great emphasis on the importance of developing problem solving skills.
+In addition, students will be prepared for and will have the opportunity to take the AP Calculus AB test at the end of their first year.
+Throughout the course instruction and assessment, there will be a great emphasis on the ability to construct, communicate and justify correct mathematical arguments.
+This course counts as a STEM elective for students pursuing a STEM Honors diploma.